arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/connecting-to-iot-cloud/content.md

 - ESLOV cable (included with the Nicla Sense ME)
 - USB-C® to USB-A / C depending on your hardware (Portenta H7)
 - USB-A to micro USB-A (Nicla Sense ME)
-- Wi-Fi Access point with access to the internet
+- Wi-Fi® Access point with access to the internet
 - [Arduino Cloud](https://create.arduino.cc/) account

 ## Instructions